1codingguy/fcc-frontend-projects/javascript-calculator/README.md

 This is a clone of [Build a JavaScript Calculator](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) from freeCodeCamp.

-Click [here](https://codepen.io/freeCodeCamp/full/wgGVVX) to visit the origin app.
+Click [here](https://codepen.io/freeCodeCamp/full/wgGVVX) to visit the original app.

 ## Screenshot of the finished clone